 - Height difference in fork tips: Check a pair of forks mounted on the fork carrier to detect a difference in tip heights.
 If the difference in tip heights exceeds 3% of the blade length, the pair of forks shall be withdrawn from service.

 - Wear: Forks must be checked regularly to ensure the heel thickness is not less than 10% of the original thickness as per ISO 5057.
-If the fork thickness is less that 10%, the fork must be replaced or rerated.
+If the fork thickness is less than 10%, the fork must be replaced or related.

 Forklift fork inspection

-- Inspections: Forks in use shall be inspected at intervals of 12 months or less depending on the possible severe application, multi-shift operation and fork conditions.
 Regular inspections should be carried out by trained personnel.
-In case of detected damage, failures, deformations, etc. forks shall be withdrawn from service and not be returned to service unless satisfactorily repaired or rerated.
+In case of detected damage, failures, deformations, etc. forks shall be withdrawn from service and not be returned to service unless satisfactorily repaired or related.

-- Angle: Check the fork upper face of the blade to load the face of the shank.
-If the fork has a deviation greater than 3 degrees from original specifications, fork shall be withdrawn from service
+- Angle: Check the fork’s upper face of the blade to load the face of the shank.
+If the fork has a deviation greater than 3 degrees from the original specifications, the fork shall be withdrawn from service

 - Marking: Forks shall be marked with the nominal capacity and load center according to ISO 2330.
-If marking is not clearly legible, fork shall be withdrawn from service.
+If the marking is not clearly legible, the fork shall be withdrawn from service.

-- Hooks: Check the fork hooks for possible wear, damage and cracks.
-If the clearance between fork and fork carrier is visually excessive, forks shall be withdrawn from service.
+- Hooks: Check the fork hooks for possible wear, damage, and cracks.
+If the clearance between the fork and fork carrier is visually excessive, forks shall be withdrawn from service.